 - What will these people do when they are not fulfilling orders?

 - Where will BOPIS customers pick up their orders in the store?

 - Is there a dedicated BOPIS collection counter?

 - How will in-store pickup affect the shopping experience of other customers in the store?

 For retailers, solving these problems starts with planning, but it also takes the right resources – including the right tech.

 Using BOPIS technology to deliver exceptional customer experiences

-To realize your buy online pickup in store strategy in 2020, you will need to automate and optimize your fulfillment process, from providing accurate quotes during checkout, through all of your retail delivery operations, and down to the pickup in store.
+To realize your buy online pickup in store strategy, you will need to automate and optimize your fulfillment process, from providing accurate quotes during checkout, through all of your retail delivery operations, and down to the pickup in store.

 With the right technology platform in place, you can offer exceptional BOPIS experiences that strengthen their brand and customer ‘stickiness’.
 These competitive experiences rely on your ability to do three things:

 - Get connected — gather data from every node in your supply chain, from inventory location to retail store hours, to your customer’s pickup preferences.
 This will help you make informed decisions about which last mile fulfillment options are needed where, and ensure that they run smoothly.